top of page

 Career Overview

 Confessions of Fire (1998) was his debut.
 S.D.E.
 (2000) and Come Home with Me (2002) built his reputation.
 Purple Haze (2004) is his masterpiece — a densely layered, idiosyncratic rap album that is now considered one of the finest New York rap albums of the 2000s.
-Killa Season (2006) was a commercial step down.
+Killa Season (2006), which still debuted at #2, was a critical step down.
 His feud with Jay-Z produced some memorable diss material but ultimately harmed his mainstream profile.
 He has remained active through the 2010s with Dipset reunions and solo projects.

 Discography